1ElijahW/API-Back-end-P2/proposal.md

 As a user, I should be able to:

 -CRUD routes:
--GET /titles/ - This route is used to retrieve a selection of movie titles.
--GET /titles/:name - This route is used to fetch a specific movie title by its name.
--POST /titles/:name - This route is used to create a new movie title contributed by the user.
--PUT /titles/:name - This route is used to update a specific movie title by its name.
--DELETE /titles/:name - This route is used to remove a movie title by its name.
+-GET /titles/:name - This route is used to fetch a specific movie title by its name -POST /titles/:name - This route is used to create a new movie title contributed by the user -PUT /titles/:name - This route is used to update a specific movie title by its name -DELETE /titles/:name - This route is used to remove a movie title by its name

--GET /directors/:name - Fetch a specific director by name.
--POST /directors/:name - Create a new director contributed by the user.
--PUT /directors/:name - Update a specific director by name.
--DELETE /directors/:name - Remove a director by name.
+-GET /directors/:name - Fetch a specific director by name -POST /directors/:name - Create a new director contributed by the user -PUT /directors/:name - Update a specific director by name -DELETE /directors/:name - Remove a director by name

 ## Models
 Titles Schema